CLO, Chronicle LLC

 Prior to joining Chronicle in August 2017, Jan was general counsel for a number of companies, including Bromium, AOptix Technologies, Cupertino Electric, Inc. (where she also served on the Board of Directors), Prism Solutions, MyTeam and Asera, a Vinod Khosla-founded company, and associate general counsel at Lam Research Corporation.
 Jan worked overseas in Seoul as a foreign legal consultant for the law firm of Shin and Kim and started her career with Sheppard, Mullin, Richter & Hampton in Los Angeles, California.

-Jan’s quest for like-minded women led her to found WGCN, Women’s General Counsel Network, which at more than 220 members strong is still growing.
-She is also on the Advisory Board for the Asia Pacific Fund and a member of Bay Area Asian American General Counsel.
-In 2014, Jan was a winner of the San Francisco Business Times and Silicon Valley Business Journal 2014 Corporate Counsel Awards in the Community Champion category, was named one of the Top 100 Women of Influence in Silicon Valley by the Business Journal and one of The Recorder’s 50 Women Leaders in Tech Law and chosen as Legal Professional of the Year by the Korean American Bar Association of Northern California.
+Jan’s quest for like-minded women led her to found WGCN (Women’s General Counsel Network), which at more than 800 members strong is still growing.
+She is also on the Board of Directors for the Asian Pacific Fund and a member of the Council of Korean Americans and the Bay Area Asian American General Counsel.
+Jan was named a Women Leader by NAPABA, a Woman of Achievement by Legal Momentum, General Counsel of the Year by AABA, a Community Champion winner in the Corporate Counsel Awards held by the San Francisco Business Times and Silicon Valley Business Journal , named one of the Top 100 Women of Influence in Silicon Valley by the Business Journal and one of The Recorder’s 50 Women Leaders in Tech Law and chosen as Legal Professional of the Year by the Korean American Bar Association of Northern California.